raspberrypilearning/editor-enigma-wie/en/step_1.md

 <h2 class="c-project-heading--task">STEP 1</h2>
 --- task ---
-You are going to......
+You are going to test the editor.
 --- /task ---
 <h2 class="c-project-heading--explain">SUB-HEADING</h2>
-Look at the code in the file on the right and the prompt for input. etc. etc.
+Add to the code in the main function to reflect the code shown below.
 <div class="c-project-code">
 --- code ---
 ---